menu icon

 asparagus tomato salad

-But the best part?--That just might be the salty and creamy feta cheese, which accentuates the flavors so nicely, and provides an extra layer of texture and tang.
+That's one of the many reasons why we love this asparagus salad recipe.
+The flavors, colors, and textures are second to none.
+But the best part?--That just might be the salty and creamy feta cheese, which provides extra texture and tang.

 Jump to: